CHEST-Lab/fogocruzado/README.md

 Security_agent_present
 </td>
 <td style="text-align:left;">
-Was a security agend present in the occurence?
+Was a security agent present in the occurence?
 </td>
 </tr>
 <tr>